LogoCustom Linear Actuator

 This section records the major gaps identified for this alias merge and the remediation status before stage1c gate review.

-Alias phrase "12v 1500n actuator" was not explicitly represented in tool-first copy, FAQ and metadata.
+Alias phrase "12v heavy duty linear actuator" was not explicitly represented in canonical metadata, hero copy, FAQ, and internal links.

 Without explicit alias coverage, users can see intent mismatch and treat the page as adjacent rather than canonical.

-Added exact alias wording in hero, tool anchors, FAQ, metadata, and JSON-LD software description while preserving one canonical URL.
+Added exact 3500n alias wording in hero, tool anchor, FAQ, metadata, and JSON-LD software description while preserving one canonical URL.

 Users could underestimate current-risk spread when switching between catalog families.